mtahagenc/Maroof-Gold/README.md

 # Maroof-Gold
 This app helps to calculate the selling and purchasing prices of Turkish gold coins for jewelry shops.
+The prices can be seen without signing up but if a user wants to change the price he or she have to sign up to the app.

 ## Libraries